Santa Maria Valley AVA: Climate

-Soil
+Soils

 The soils range in texture from sandy loam to clay loam and are free from adverse salts.
 Soil variation can be broadly categorized into four types.
 Three types are within the original Santa Maria Valley AVA: the Valley floor, the Solomon Hills, and the foothills of the Sierra Madre Mountains, northeast of the Santa Maria River.
 The fourth is the southern expansion area.
 Along the northern portion of the Santa Maria-Sisquoc River colluvial soils cover slope sides giving rocky freshness to grapes grown throughout.
 Towards the river side, soils become unconsolidated as mixed alluvial soils appear.
 The soils are mainly sand, sandy loam, and loam on the valley floor, but are mixed sandy, clay, shaly, and silt loams on mountain slopes.
 However, the soils in the expansion area are the same type as in the original Santa Maria Valley area.
 In the expansion area and on hills in the original viticultural area, the soils are sand, sandy, clay, and shaly loams.